DeeNaxic/mintos-extension/readme.md

 - Show a warning for high aged borrowers.
 - Show a warning for low on-time payment history.
 - Show a warning for unemployed borrowers.
+- Show a histogram of how many days the payments are late.

 <br>